-The keyboard and mouse gives unrivaled accuracy because of, well, the mouse.
-A gamepad controller gives unrivaled comfort.
+The keyboard and mouse gives unrivalled accuracy because of, well, the mouse.
+A gamepad controller gives unrivalled comfort.
 What if you could have both?

 The good news is that you can.

 Let me introduce you to the HORI Tactical Assault Commander GRIP (TAC: GRIP) KeyPad and Gamepad Controller for PS4.

 Okay, so the name needs work, but this control scheme may not be as ridiculous as it looks.